I don’t mean baby bumps, I mean more sinister kind of bumps. Like boobie bumps.

 Another part of the examination not to neglect is the visualisation of your breasts.
 Look closely at your breasts standing in front of a mirror with your arms at your sides and then with your arms up.
 Check for changes in the breasts’ appearances such as redness, swelling, dimpling of the skin and changes in the nipple.

 What should we do if we discover a lump?

 If you find a lump, don’t panic: eight out of 10 lumps are not cancerous.
 Most lumps are benign breast conditions, which are treatable, and some will even go away on their own.
-Tell your GP.
+If it is persistent or painful you may need to take anti-inflammatory medication, antibiotics, or try 3chi carts to help manage the condition.
+Even in worst-case scenarios, a simple non-invasive procedure to remove the cyst can resolve it quickly.
+The first step in any situation is to tell your GP.
 Your GP will examine you and also ask you about your family history.
 If your GP thinks your symptoms need further investigation, they will refer you.
 However, not all breast lumps require additional tests.
 If, for example, your GP suspects a benign lump related to hormonal changes, they may want to check your breast again at the end of your period to see if the lump has disappeared.

 And don’t forget…

 Repeat this exam every month to know how your breasts normally look and feel!

 Do you check your lady bits on a regular basis?
 Did you find this post helpful?

 For more information, support and advice visit Breast Cancer Care’s Breast Cancer Awareness Month page where you’ll find a wealth of resources including a free downloadable breast cancer signs & symptoms guide.